bernatsimus/testLayer/README.md

 # testLayer

-The project consist of a technical test for salesLayer, it contains different e2e test for this web [https://alexisparron.github.io/TestLayer/TestLayer/], using [webdriverio 6.x](https://www.npmjs.com/package/webdriverio)The test runner is the [@wdio/mocha-framework](https://www.npmjs.com/package/@wdio/mocha-framework).
+The project consist of a technical test for salesLayer, it contains different e2e test for this web [https://alexisparron.github.io/TestLayer/TestLayer], using [webdriverio 6.x](https://www.npmjs.com/package/webdriverio) The test runner is the [@wdio/mocha-framework](https://www.npmjs.com/package/@wdio/mocha-framework).

 ## Dependencies
 * Node.js - The latest [LTS release](https://nodejs.org/en/)